TWIAV/WebMaps/arcgis-js-viewer/readme.md

-# ArcGIS APAI for JavaScript sample GIS Viewer with Dutch data
+# ArcGIS API for JavaScript sample GIS Viewer with Dutch data

 This demo web mapping application has been developed with the [ArcGIS API for JavaScript](https://developers.arcgis.com/javascript/latest/) and build with [Vite](https://vitejs.dev/).